Isaaquito53/Tests_OpenGL/README.md

 ## To Do/Fix:

-- Update the imgui lib and the controls.

 - Now I am trying to learn and understand the basics of Lights, so probably, I will be adding some Lights features to the Going3D test soon (probably, it isn't going to be the last thing that I will add to this test).

-- Add a Cube Class or something to easily load or prepare all the vertex stuff of a cube.
+- Add a Figure Class to make subclasses like Cube or something to easily load or prepare all the vertex stuff of a cube.

 - In the future I would like to add an object loader.

 ## What have I learned?:

-- I should always remember that OpenGL works as a state machine.
+- I should always remember that OpenGL works as a state machine (glEnable/glDisable).

 ## Credits/References: